tektoncd/community/process.md

 ### Requirements

-To be added as an OWNER of a project, you must:
+To be added as an OWNER of most repositories, you must:

 * Have been actively participating in reviews for at least 3 months or 50% of the project lifetime, whichever is shorter